Replicable-MARL/MARLlib/docs/source/algorithm/mappo.rst

 On-policy reinforcement learning algorithm is less utilized than off-policy learning algorithms in multi-agent settings.
 This is often due to the belief that on-policy methods are less sample efficient than their off-policy counterparts in multi-agent problems.
-The paper proves that:
+The MAPPO paper proves that:

 #.
 On-policy algorithms can achieve comparable performance to various off-policy methods.
 #.
-MAPPO is a robust MARL algorithm for diverse cooperative tasks and can somehow outperform SOTA off-policy methods in some more challenging scenarios.
+MAPPO is a robust MARL algorithm for diverse cooperative tasks and can outperform SOTA off-policy methods in more challenging scenarios.
 #.
 Formulating the input to the centralized value function is crucial for the final performance.
 #.
 Tricks in MAPPO training are essential.